Skip to content

 SpiraTest Server Connection

 • URL - the URL of the SpiraTest installation.
-Be sure to not put /Login.aspx or any other page in the string, this should be just the root URL of the application's install.
+Do not include /Login.aspx or any other page in the string; this should be just the root URL of the application's installation.

-• User Name - the SpiraTest login id of the user that you want the tests reported as.
-Note that while the application is polling and updating test results, if the user is logged into a web browser session, they will get kicked out.
+• User Name - the SpiraTest login ID of the user under whom you want the test results reported.
+Note that while the application is polling and updating test results, if the user is logged in to a web browser session, they will be logged out.

 • API Key- the API Key for the User Name above.

-• Test - clicking this will test the login to make sure the application can connect to the server properly.
+• Test - Clicking this will test the login to ensure the application can connect to the server properly.

 Server Polling

-• Automation Host Token - this field is required, and uniquely identifies the local testing machine.
-Any scheduled tests assigned to the Automation Host on SpiraTest will get polled for this machine.
-Except in special circumstances, this ID should be unique among all testing machines.
+• Automation Host Token - This field is required and uniquely identifies the local testing machine.
+Any scheduled tests assigned to the Automation Host in SpiraTest will be polled for by this machine.
+Except in special circumstances, this ID must be unique among all testing machines.

 Important

-This field must match the string that is entered into the Automation Host Details screen in the Token field, or scheduled tests will not be recognized.
+This field must match the string that is entered in the Automation Host Details screen in the Token field, or scheduled tests will not be recognized.

-• Polling Frequency - how often in minutes the application will poll the SpiraTest server for updates to the automation host's schedule.
-The default is 5 minutes, and should be fine for most installations.
-Note that tests will still be executed on their scheduled time, this is simply how often the program will talk to the SpiraTest server to detect schedule changes.
+• Polling Frequency - The frequency in minutes at which the application will poll the SpiraTest server for updates to the automation host's schedule.
+The default is 5 minutes and should be sufficient for most installations.
+Note that tests will still be executed at their scheduled time; this simply determines how often the program communicates with the SpiraTest server to detect schedule changes.
 Updating the polling frequency will reset the currently running timers.

-• Read Ahead - how far ahead in minutes the program should read the schedule for the Automation host.
-Tests that are scheduled further in advance will not show up as a pending test on the status screen.
+• Read Ahead - How far in advance (in minutes) the program should read the schedule for the Automation host.
+Tests that are scheduled further in advance will not appear as a pending test on the status screen.

-• Connection Timeout - Consider a request to Spira failed after specified time.
+• Connection Timeout - A request to Spira is considered failed after the specified time.
 Requires Rapise 8.1+.

-• Automatically run tests that are overdue - when this is checked, any tests that are pulled from the SpiraTest server that has a scheduled date in the past will be marked as Overdue.
+• Automatically run tests that are overdue - When this is checked, any tests pulled from the SpiraTest server that have a scheduled date in the past will be marked as Overdue.
 Normally, overdue tests will not be executed.
-With this check, they will be executed as soon as the poll is finished.
+With this option enabled, they will be executed as soon as the poll is complete.

 Options

-• Capture screenshots during playback - selecting this option will instruct RapiseLauncher to capture screenshots of the objects being recognized during testing and upload them to SpiraTest at the end of the execution.
-The screenshots will then be linked to the test run inside SpiraTest.
+• Capture screenshots during playback - Selecting this option instructs RapiseLauncher to capture screenshots of the objects being recognized during testing and upload them to SpiraTest upon completion of the execution.
+The screenshots will then be linked to the test run within SpiraTest.

-• Continue test set execution if test case returns Blocked status - by default Blocked test case stops execution of a test set, set this checkbox to run all test cases no matter what.
+• Continue test set execution if test case returns Blocked status - By default, a Blocked test case stops the execution of a test set.
+Check this option to run all test cases regardless of status.
 This option requires Rapise 7.3+

-• Do not upload Test Run attachments - if this option is set, RapiseLauncher does not upload screenshots and log files to SpiraTest to save database space.
-Use this option in exceptional cases if your SpiraTest instance is running out of space.
+• Do not upload Test Run attachments - If this option is set, RapiseLauncher does not upload screenshots and log files to SpiraTest to conserve database space.
+Use this option in exceptional cases, such as when your SpiraTest instance is running out of space.
 Requires Rapise 8.0+.

-• RDP screen width & height - when RDP session is disconnected via RapiseLauncher tray icon menu set screen resolution to specified width and height.
+• RDP screen width & height - When an RDP session is disconnected via the RapiseLauncher tray icon menu, the screen resolution is set to the specified width and height.

-Since Rapise 7.2 one may use Open Log button to quickly open the RapiseLauncher log in the default text viewer.
+Since Rapise 7.2, you can use the Open Log button to quickly open the RapiseLauncher log in the default text viewer.

 Status Screen

-The status screen is usually hidden, but can be brought up for display by double-clicking on the system tray icon:
+The status screen is usually hidden but can be brought up for display by double-clicking the system tray icon:

-The top of the screen shows the current status, whether it's running a test or waiting to poll the server for an update.
-It will also show any errors present on the application, like a registration error or configuration issue.
-Under the status bar is a list of any pending or executing tests that are scheduled for this testing machine.
-The list will get cleared at every poll, so tests that have executed since the previous poll will still be on the list, and will show their execution status:
+The top of the screen shows the current status, indicating whether it's running a test or waiting to poll the server for an update.
+It will also show any errors present in the application, such as a registration error or configuration issue.
+Below the status bar is a list of any pending or executing tests that are scheduled for this testing machine.
+The list is cleared at every poll, so tests that have executed since the previous poll will still be on the list and show their execution status:

-• Blue Checkbox - a blue checkbox indicates that the test is completed, regardless of status of the individual test steps in the scheduled test set.
+• Blue Checkbox - A blue checkbox indicates that the test is completed, regardless of the status of the individual test steps in the scheduled test set.

-• Red Error - a red error indicator indicates that Rapise ran into an issue (outside of test results).
-In this case, any further tests will be marked as blocked, as the issue needs to be corrected within Rapise or the Rapise test script.
+• Red Error - A red error indicator indicates that Rapise encountered an issue (outside of test results).
+In this case, any further tests will be marked as blocked, as the issue must be corrected within Rapise or the Rapise test script.

-• No Indication - no indication means that the test is currently awaiting for its scheduled date to start.
-Note that only one test will be launched at a time, so that if two tests are scheduled at the same time, the one with the lower TestSet ID will be executed first, then as soon as it's finished, the second scheduled test will be run.
+• No Indication - No indication means that the test is currently awaiting its scheduled start date.
+Note that only one test will be launched at a time, so if two tests are scheduled at the same time, the one with the lower TestSet ID will be executed first, and as soon as it is finished, the second scheduled test will be run.

 Buttons

 By highlighting a test that has not been executed yet, you can click the Force Execute button.
-This will cause the selected test to have its scheduled date to the current time, causing it to be immediately executed (or, if another test is already running, next in line for execution).
+This will cause the selected test to have its scheduled date set to the current time, leading to its immediate execution (or, if another test is already running, placing it next in line for execution).

-To stop of execution of a running Test Set, select it in the list and click Cancel Execution button.
+To stop the execution of a running Test Set, select it in the list and click the Cancel Execution button.

 Tray Icon Menu

-Instead of operating from the application window, all functions exist on the tray icon menu as well, as well as some additional commands:
+Instead of operating from the application window, all functions are available from the tray icon menu, along with some additional commands:

 tray menu

-• Pause / Resume - the Pause/Resume option pauses or resumes the timers for polling and executing tests.
+• Pause / Resume - The Pause/Resume option pauses or resumes the timers for polling and executing tests.
 If a test or server poll is already in progress, it will not cancel these.
-However, after the are finished, no further polls or tests will be run.
+However, after they are finished, no further polls or tests will be executed.

-• Poll Now - this will force a server poll for upcoming tests, and reset the poll timer.
+• Poll Now - This forces a server poll for upcoming tests and resets the poll timer.

-• Disconnect RDP Session - this will disconnect current RDP session and will leave the system in a state ready for execution of UI tests.
-After disconnect RapiseLauncher will set screen resolution according to configuration (width/height options).
-This feature is a convenient way to perform steps described in KB325.
+• Disconnect RDP Session - This disconnects the current RDP session and leaves the system in a state ready for execution of UI tests.
+After disconnection, RapiseLauncher will set the screen resolution according to the configuration (width/height options).
+This feature is a convenient way to perform the steps described in KB325.

-• Exit - will completely exit the program.
-Doing this will cancel any tests currently running and shut down the program.
-Any tests that were waiting to be executed will not execute until the program is restarted and the polling is resumed.
+• Exit - Completely exits the program.
+This will cancel any tests currently running and shut down the program.
+Any tests that were waiting to be executed will not execute until the program is restarted and polling is resumed.

 You can double-click the tray icon to bring up the main window on the Status page.